-If you’re wondering what to do in Chamonix, make your first port of call the Aiguille du Midi cable car.
+When you’re visiting Chamonix your first port of call should be the Aiguille du Midi cable car.
 Not only will you catch the finest view in Chamonix, dare yourself to stand in the ‘Step into the Void’ glass box suspended over a horrifying 1000m sheer drop.

 Our post tells you all about visiting both the Aiguille du Midi and the Step into the Void glass box.